Starkoiii/horiseon-refactor/README.md

 A marketing agency WANTS a codebase that follows accessibility standards SO THAT our own site is optimized for search engines.

 ## License
+N/A

+## Accessibility
+WHEN I view the source code THEN I identify possible semantic HTML elements WHEN I view the structure of the HTML elements THEN I find that the elements follow a structure of styling and positioning WHEN I view the image elements THEN I find alternative attributes WHEN I view the heading attributes THEN they fall in proper order WHEN I view the title element THEN I find a descriptive title

 ## Funtionality Advancements
 -Replaced div tags with semantic elements